SAP-samples/logistics-business-network-gtt-standardapps-samples/lbn-gtt-standard-app/Documents/What's New for Fulfillment Tracking Apps.md

 # What's New for Fulfillment Tracking Apps
+## Nov 12th, 2022
+1. To support tracking without carrier onboarding, the Standard Carrier Alpha Code (SCAC) of a carrier can be retrieved.
+2. For the outbound delivery and the outbound delivery item, remove the configuration check of "Define Transportation-Relevance of Delivery Documents" in control parameters and planned events.
+3. In the scenario "Maintain Tracked Objects on Freight Order/Freight Booking", the issue of missing planned “Departure” and “Arrival” events in the freight unit is fixed.

 ## Oct 15th, 2022
 1. Add the "Reported By" field for all the tracked processes and actual events.
 2. Remove the Resource TPs table in the shipment and freight order extractor.